|Disclosure: Ads and affiliate links help us run this site and show you the products we find helpful. You may find them in this post content.|

 Everyone talks about how much money they make with blogging.

 However, in the beginning, you’re running a one-person show.
-There are many different decisions to make that it feels as if you’re spinning your wheels.
+There are different decisions to make that it feels as if you’re spinning your wheels.

 Finding Your Niche